TylerYep/wolfbot/README.md

 First steps were to recreate a simplified version of game in Python.
 We initially only used 5 characters in the game: Villager (x3), Wolf (x2), and Seer.
 In one_night.py, we randomly assign roles from const.py, have night fall, and then have each character give a statement about what they did during the night.
-Emphasis on making code expandable
+Emphasis on making code expand naturally, minimizing refactoring.

 Next, we made a solver for a set of statements from each player.
 Majority of the work here goes to Harry for introducing a Consistency verifier for Statements, and creating the Baseline Solver.

 # Files
 ## Game Simulation